 In this situation they are vulnerable to strong winds, so a protective chain is necessary.
 It's always advisable to drop the panels during inclement weather to prevent damage.

 On the other hand, during a hailstorm you would want them as steeply oriented as possible.

 Then as the sun rises high in the sky, and moves to the north or south, the angle of the panels must be lessened, and the trailer turned to maintain maximum radiation.

-A sophisticated solar tracker would do this continuously every moment; in practice I move mine about three or four times a day, depending on need for electricity.
+A sophisticated solar tracker would do this continuously every moment; in practice I move mine about three or four times a day, depending on the need for electricity.
 For example, if you know the dishwasher is about to come on, then you would want to make sure they are directly facing the sun.

-For my mobile solar panels, I chose two types of wheels, one of fixed orientation and the other able to turn; a brake one or other would be advisable in case of strong winds; in practice, being retired and at home most of the time, it's almost never used however.
+For my mobile solar panels, I chose two types of wheels, one of fixed orientation and the other able to turn; a brake on one or other would be advisable in case of strong winds; in practice, being retired and at home most of the time, it's almost never used however.

 These experimental mobiles were really just an exercise for fun.
 They are not a substitute for fixed panels on some roof or ground level structure.

 Nevertheless, they have provided a useful boost to our solar power energy, especially in the early morning and late afternoon when they will exceed the output of those on the roof that face directly north; this is especially important after the equinox when the sun moves south of due east and west.